-The Institute and its employees contribute to the College Pension Plan and Municipal Pension Plan, jointly trusteed pension plans (together referred to as the "Plans").
-The Boards of Trustees for these Plans, representing Plan members and employers, are responsible for management of the Plans, including investment of the assets and administration of benefits.
-The Plans are multi-employer contributory pension plans.
-Basic pension benefits provided are based on a formula.
-As at August 31, 2019, the College Pension Plan has about 15,000 active members, and approximately 8,000 retired members.
-As at December 31, 2018, the Municipal Pension Plan has about 205,000 active members, including approximately 6,000 from colleges.
+The Institute and its employees contribute to the College Pension Plan and Municipal Pension Plan (jointly trusteed pension plans).
+The boards of trustees for these plans, representing plan members and employers, are responsible for administering the plans, including investing assets and administrating benefits.
+The plans are multi-employer defined benefit pension plans.
+Basic pension benefits are based on a formula.
+As at August 31, 2019, the College Pension Plan has about 15,000 active members, and approximately 9,000 retired members.
+As at December 31, 2019, the Municipal Pension Plan has about 213,000 active members, including approximately 6,000 from colleges.